longvv/unscramble_game/docs-site/docs/developer-guide.md

 1. Create a new controller module (similar to `game-controller.js`)
 2. Implement the game logic for your new mode
-3. Update the UI to allow switching between game modes
+3. Subscribe to relevant events using EventBus
-4. Use the existing modules for common functionality
+4. Update the UI to allow switching between game modes

 Example:
 ```javascript